blankhart/purescript-windrose-router/README.md

   let api = mkRoutable (RouteProxy :: _ ReadmeApi)
 ```

 * `Servant.Routing.HasRouter.route`.
 This runs a user-supplied record of handlers for each named endpoint over a `uri`.
 Each endpoint `name` in the API specifies the field label for the corresponding handler.
 The endpoint's type fully determines the type of the handler.
-A handler may accept capture and query parameter arguments and must return a `page`.
+A handler may accept capture and query parameter arguments.
+Each handler must return values of the same type.
+For example, in an Elm-like framework, the common return type might be the framework's equivalent of an `Html Msg` (see the example for an variation on this).
 A `uri` can be any type with a `Servant.Routing.Location.ToLocation` instance (such as a `String`).

 ```purescript
   let handlers =